fidelix-project/fidelix/boot/bootloader/grub-liveusb/README.md

 * `OS_NAME`: The operating system name to display on the boot menu.
 * `OS_VERSION`: The operating system version to display on the boot menu.

+# Known Issues

+## Your core.img is too Large

+In order for the live USB image to be bootable on some platforms, modules must be built in to GRUB's core.img that would usually not be.
+This causes core.img to be larger than it usually would be and can cause an error if the area on the disk reserved for embedding the bootloader is not large enougn.

+To fix this error, do one of the following:
+* For MBR partitioned disks, leave at least 512 KB (1024 sectors) before the start of the first partition.
+* For GPT partitioned disks, make sure there is a BIOS boot partition on the disk that is at least 512 KB in size.